Durable Power Of Attorney Vs. Power Of Appointment

 In other words, the person who holds the power of appointment can re-evaluate family situations to determine how asset distribution should be changed.

-General powers of appointment and limited powers of appointment have very different tax consequences, and therefore it is extremely important to discuss the issue thoroughly with your estate planning attorney.
+General powers of appointment and limited powers of appointment have very different tax consequences, and therefore it is extremely important to discuss the issue thoroughly with your estate planning attorney in San Jose.

 Why WealthPLAN, PC, Is The Firm To Contact

 While striving to create a personal experience for each and every client, we place a high value on honesty and service for our clients.
 In fact, we have led nationally recognized cases with positive results for our clients.
 If you are interested in powers of appointment or other estate planning tools, contact WealthPLAN, PC, today.
+As experienced estate planning lawyers in San Jose, we can guide you through the complexities of powers of appointment and help you make informed decisions for your estate plan.
 Call 408-918-9030.